ylavoie/Test2-Harness/README.md

 Use this to avoid this test being retried regardless of your retry settings.

+### HARNESS-SEQUENCE [NAME] [NUMBER]

+Use this to define sequences for some tests, to guarantee run ordering.
+Yath run tests having the NAME sequence in the order specified.
+Tests having the same sequence will be run together, subject to run limits.
+Sequenced test will have to complete before the next sequence NUMBER can proceed.

 # MODULE DOCS

 This section documents the [App::Yath](https://metacpan.org/pod/App%3A%3AYath) module itself.